 I have written two books.
-The first was called African Inspirations in Embroidery and was published in 2004 by Batsford as a hardback (ISBN 0-7134-8921-9).
-It is no longer in print, but is recently available as a paperback edition (see below).
-My second book Exploring African Themes in fabric and stitch has just been published (June 2009).
+The first is called African Inspirations in Embroidery and was published in 2004 by Batsford as a hardback (ISBN 0-7134-8921-9).
+It is available as a paperback edition (ISBN 978-1-906388-32-4) from Amazon.
+My second book Exploring African Themes in fabric and stitch was published in 2009 as a paperback (ISBN 978-1-904499-32-9).

 My first book: African Inspirations in Embroidery